nachomazzara/eip7702-poc/POST.md

 ✅ The EOA now has delegated code, but nothing was executed yet.

-There, you’ll see a new section under the transaction details labeled **Authorization List**.
+There, you'll see a new section under the transaction details labeled **Authorization List**.
 This is part of the new `0x04` transaction format introduced by EIP-7702.

 If everything was successful, you should see: